-“Yeah, but if I do that, I’ll have to leave my friends behind.
+“Yeah, but if I do that, I’ll leave my friends behind.
 It’s just expected of you and all your friends.”

 “But you can do it, if you want.
-My point is that it is natural and normal for us to be alike.
+My point is that it’s natural and normal for us to be alike.
 Only when we choose to be opposite are we different.”

 “Pretty philosophical, just to feel me up.”

-We started kissing again.
-Wedidn’t get far before Scott and Lydia found us.
-We all sat on the breakwater, talking and enjoying ourselves before going back to the pool party.
+We start kissing again.
+We don’t get far before Scott and Lydia find us.
+We all sit on the breakwater, talking and enjoying ourselves before going back to the pool party.

-The next morning Lydia was also lagging with us from exhaustion.
-Coach was all over us, once he found out we’d been up late.
-With midday naps we recovered for afternoon workout.
-Coach came down and laid down the law – no more staying out late.
-I called Pete and explained.
-Scott had spoken with his mom about having a pool party Saturday afternoon and evening for our new friends.
-I relayed the invitation, then asked to speak with Tina.
-She understood about not partying every night.
-We did make it out to South Beach on Thursday and Friday afternoons, but night-time was definitely more romantic.
+The next morning Lydia is also lagging with us from exhaustion.
+Coach is all over us, once he finds out we were up late again.
+With midday naps we recover for afternoon workout.
+Coach comes down on us and lays down the law – no more staying out late.
+I call Pete and explain.
+Scott spoke with his mom about having a pool party Saturday afternoon and evening for our new friends.
+I relay the invitation, the asked to speak with Tina.
+She understands about not partying every night.
+We make it out to South Beach on Thursday and Friday afternoons, but night-time is definitely more romantic.

-On Saturday, Mr. Watt drove us over to South Beach to pick up everyone.
-There were twelve kids, mostly guys, so it was crowded.
-When we walked into the house, there was a big banner that read, ‘HAPPY 16th BIRTHDAY, TIM!’
+On Saturday, Mr. Watt drives to South Beach to pick up everyone.
+There are twelve kids, mostly guys, so it’s crowded in the Watt’s station wagon.
+When we walk into the house, there was a big banner that reads, ‘HAPPY 16th BIRTHDAY, TIM!’

-It’s not my birthday until tomorrow,” I groused, realizing I hadn’t given it a thought before.
+It’s not my birthday until tomorrow,” I grouse, realizing I hadn’t given it a thought before.

-“Well, this is your party, so don’t complain,” Stu said, giving me a gift.
+“Well, this is your party, so don’t complain,” Stu says, giving me a gift.

-Most of the swim team kids were there, including the coaches.
+Most of the swim team kids are there, including the coaches.

-“Thanks, Mom,” I said, giving Mrs. Watt a hug and kiss.
+“Thanks, Mom,” I say, giving Mrs. Watt a hug and kiss.

-I got Pete to tune in the local Salsa radio station.
+I gt Pete to tune in the local Salsa radio station.
 It was the latin kids’ turn to show off dance moves.
-Tina and I did the Hustle, while Lydia and Scott did the Bump.
+Tina and I did the Hustle, while Lydia and Scott do the Bump.

 It took Stu all of a minute to learn how to ‘Bump’ one of the team girls his age into the pool.
-The Latin kids changed into swim suits that were provided.
-Soon it was a big pool party.
-The guys were so shy about wearing Speedos, we had to laugh at them.
-At first they insisted they wear their underwear under the suits.
-Pete was hilariously bizarre with the nylon suit pulled up over his boxers.
-He fled back into the house at everyone’s jeers.
-I had to convince him that no one would laugh at him in a Speedo, which all the swim team kids were wearing.
-Zeus whispered in his ear, and he relented.
-I asked Zeus what he had said.
-He shrugged and replied it was about manhood.
-Tina looked great in one of Lydia’s suits.
-After this excitement, everyone relaxed and had fun.
-Mrs. Watt had baked the biggest cake ever, with my name on it.
-I was glad no one brought presents.
-Stu gave me a card which said how much I helped him and that he’d always remember me.
-I hugged him, and then threw him in the pool.
-Mr. Watt cooked hamburgers until everyone was stuffed.
-There was more dancing until people started to leave at ten.
-Mr. Watt gave everyone ten minutes to say goodbye.
-Tina looked at me, realizing our week was almost over.
-We went to a dark corner of the patio and kissed furiously.
-She rubbed my nipples, which meant I could do the same.
-I didn’t know what to say, except to keep kissing her deeply.
-As we french kissed, she leaned into me and was racked by shudders.
-I knew she was orgasmic from pushing against my stiff dick.
-As we walked out, Stu pointed at the bulge in my jeans.
-I hushed him from saying anything.
-He laughed.
-All the way back to South Beach, Tina was collapsed against me.
-I figured it was her first orgasm with anyone.
-I felt strange, as I hadn’t been satisfied, except in the sense that she was satisfied.
-We barely said goodbye.
-It was like ripping pieces of paper apart that had been stuck together.
-On the drive back, I was dreamily spaced out, when I noticed Scott and Lydia were both staring at me.
+The Latin kids change into swim suits that were provided.
+Soon it’s a big pool party.
+The guys are so shy about wearing Speedos, we laugh at them.
+At first they insist they wear their underwear under the suits.
+Pete is hilariously bizarre with the nylon suit pulled up over his boxers.
+He flees back into the house at everyone’s jeers.
+I had to convince him that no one will laugh at him in a Speedo, which all the swim team kids are wearing.
+Zeus whispers in his ear, and he relents.
+I ask Zeus what he had said.
+He shrugs and replies it’s all about manhood.
+Tina looks great in one of Lydia’s suits.
+After this excitement, everyone relaxes and has fun.
+Mrs. Watt baked the biggest cake ever, with my name on it.
+I’m glad no one brought presents.
+Stu gives me a card which says how much I helped him and that he’ll always remember me.
+I hug him, then throw him in the pool.
+Mr. Watt cooks hamburgers until everyone is stuffed.
+There’s more dancing until people start to leave at ten.
+Mr. Watt gives everyone ten minutes to say goodbye.
+Tina looks at me, realizing our week is almost over.
+We go to a dark corner of the patio and kiss furiously.
+She rubs my nipples, which means I can do the same.
+I don’t know what to say, except to keep kissing her deeply.
+As we french kissed, she leans into me and is racked by shudders.
+I know she’s orgasmic from pushing against my stiff dick.
+As we walk out, Stu points at the bulge in my jeans.
+I hush him from saying anything.
+He laughs.
+All the way back to South Beach, Tina’s collapses against me.
+I figure it’s her first orgasm with anyone.
+I feels strange, as I’m not satisfied, except in the sense that she’s satisfied.
+We barely say goodbye.
+It’s like ripping apart pieces of paper that are stuck together.
+On the drive back, I’m dreamily spaced out, when I notice Scott and Lydia both staring at me.